 That's not to say I don't enjoy shopping for paper locally—but it's super fun to discover hidden gems online.
 Not only that, but it's hard not to want to get in on the fun.
-Have you ever considered making scrapbook paper of your own?
+Have you ever considered making digital scrapbook pages of your own?

 Custom Content for Your Scrapbook

-And that's really one of the biggest deals here: digital tools mean even more custom content for your scrapbooking projects.
+And that's really one of the biggest deals here: digital tools mean even more custom content for your digital scrapbook albums.

 Not only that, but you can potentially monetize your work, too!
 Create fun digital scrapbooking content, package it together, and put it up for sale on one of the many online platforms out there.
 Sounds fun, right?

 And we can explore and search for unique, indie artist finds—independent artists and creators who love scrapbooking, creating kits, and sharing them.
-You can really find some unusual, niche content out there—and support independent creators who also share a love for scrapbooking!
+You can really find some unusual digital scrapbooking downloads out there—and support independent creators who also share a love for scrapbooking!